lzabrocki/matching_env_epi/2.scripts/5_coarsened_exact_matching.md

 We implement below a coarsened exact matching procedure where:

 * each day with an heat wave is matched to the most similar day without heat wave according to coarsened covariates.
 This is a 1:1 nearest neighbor matching without replacement.
-* We match units according the three lags of the heat wave indicator, the first lag of ozone coarsened into terciles, nitrogen dioxide and its first lag coarsened into two bins, the relative humidity coarsened into terciles, the week of the year, and the year splitted into periods ("1990-2000" and "2001-2007").
+* We match units according the three lags of the heat wave indicator, the first lag of ozone coarsened into terciles, nitrogen dioxide and its first lag coarsened into two bins, the relative humidity coarsened into terciles, the week of the year, and the year split into periods ("1990-2000" and "2001-2007").

-We explored many different types of coarsening and the values we chose seemed to be result in the best sample size-covariates balance trade-off.
+We explored many different types of coarsening and the values we chose seemed to result in the best sample size-covariates balance trade-off.

 Once treated and control units are matched, we assess whether covariates balance has improved.